patreshubham94/CalculatorExercise/subtraction.md

 Then:Do addition of two digits.

-And the number which is large, put its sign infront of result.
+And the number which is large, put its sign in front of result.